Familial Mediterranean Fever (FMF): A Comprehensive Overview

 How Common is Familial Mediterranean Fever (FMF)?

 Familial Mediterranean Fever (FMF) is most prevalent among individuals of Turkish, Armenian, Middle Eastern, North African Jewish, and Arab descent.
+In some places like Armenia, about 1 in 5 people carry a mutation related to FMF.
 Here are some key points about its prevalence:

 - Turkey: FMF is highly prevalent, with estimates ranging from 1 in 150 to 1 in 10,000 people, depending on the region.